MozillaIndia/openbook/manuscript/tldr.md

 ## Proposal summary

-Have open, transparent, accountable teams with decentralized decision making and utmost flexibility and adaptability in structure.
+Have open, transparent, accountable teams where individual contributors can work together with the highest amount of flexibility.
+Adopt a participatory process that does not add excess process overhead.
+Everyone is urged to take up the things they like and work together with others, and in the process, improve the structure itself.

 Overall team composition consists of "Functional Teams" (with long term focus) and "Focus Teams" (possibly cross-functional, with short